-45% Decrease in Accounts Payable and Other Liabilities
+13% Decrease in Accounts Payable and Other Liabilities

-The decrease was attributable to the payment made on the land purchased for the Cebu project, as well as payments of other trade suppliers and project contractors.
+The decrease was attributable to the payments of trade suppliers and project contractors and release of retention payable for the completed Arya project.

-15% Increase in Due to a Related Party
+65% Increase in Due to a Related Party

-This pertains to additional advances made by stockholders for the Cebu project.
+This pertains to additional advances made by a stockholder for the Cebu project.